KWDB/docs/en/sql-reference/other-sql-statements/self-defined-functions-sql.md

 ### Privileges

-The user must have been granted the `CREATE` privilege on the current database.
+The user must be a member of the `admin` role or have been granted the `CREATE` privilege on the current database.

 ### Syntax